How do I Choose my SEO tags?

 (Click to enlarge)

-*Please note: You can add a title tag, meta description and meta keywords to your (overall) website as well as each page of your site.
+Note: You can add a title tag, meta description, and meta keywords to your (overall) website as well as each page of your site.
 So if you have a page dedicated to your dog clients and another just for your feline friends, you can narrow down the focus of the SEO tags you use on those pages.

 Creating an SEO Meta Description

-For this example, a possible meta description could be: We Love Pets offers pet sitting, dog sitting and cat sitting services to residents in YourTown, NY.
-We include a walk and playtime with each visit.
+A possible meta description could be: We Love Pets offers dog sitting and cat sitting services to pet owners in YourTown, NY.
+We include a walk, playtime, and feeding with each visit.
+Click to learn more or to schedule your pet!

-*Please note: Terms used in the title tags – pet sitting, dog sitting and cat sitting – are reused in the meta description.
+Note: Terms used in the title tags – pet, dog sitting and cat sitting – are reused in the meta description.

 (Click to enlarge)